-Company name: St Philip's School Date of risk assessment: 6th September 2021
+Company name: St Philip's School Date of risk assessment: 1st September 2024 Signed:

-Signed:

 What are the hazards?
 Who might be harmed and how?
 What are you already doing?
 Do you need to do anything else to control this risk?
 Action by who?
 Action by when?
 Done Lack of information Boys and staff may be harmed because they are not aware of the risks Publish risk assessments to Staff Handbook within the H&S Policy.
-Publish risk assessment sin areas with specific risk - e.g: science lab and art room.
-Ensure risk assessments that are displayed re current and relevant Deputy Head via HoD Sept 2020 Y Review of assessments Boys and staff may be harmed because circumstances may change Reviewing risk assessments before start of new academic year and/or after any major change Review before start of each term.
+Publish risk assessment sin areas with specific risk-e.g: science lab and art room.
+Ensure risk assessments that are displayed re current and relevant Deputy Head via HoD Sep 2024 Y Review of assessments Boys and staff may be harmed because circumstances may change Reviewing risk assessments before start of new academic year and/or after any major change Review before start of each term.
 Particularly important for games (hockey, cricket).
-Deputy Head Aug 2019 Y Completeness of assessment coverage Boys and staff may be harmed because an area may have been missed Reviewing risk assessments before the start of a new academic year and adding assessments as appropriate (such as this risk assessment which was added in 2017) Consult other/similar schools as to the scope and breadth of their own assessment Deputy Head Sept 2020 Lack of pupil engagement Boys may be harmed because of a lack of information Ensuring that there is a clear code of conduct and that this is clearly explained at assembly of inform time Re-enforce codes at least termly, but as much as incidents suggest is required.
-Deputy Head, Form Teachers Sept 2020 Y
+Deputy Head Aug 2019 Y Completeness of assessment coverage Boys and staff may be harmed because an area may have been missed Reviewing risk assessments before the start of a new academic year and adding assessments as appropriate.
+Consult other/similar schools as to the scope and breadth of their own assessment Deputy Head Sep 2024 Lack of pupil engagement Boys may be harmed because of a lack of information Ensuring that there is a clear code of conduct and that this is clearly explained at assembly of inform time Re-enforce codes at least termly, but as much as incidents suggest is required.
+Deputy Head, Form Teachers Sep 2024 Y